vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/harbor-gs.md

 - *Optional - buy a domain name*: You can use `.xip.io` (a [service](http://xip.io) that provides dynamic DNS based on IP address) addresses to avoid needing to buy a domain.
 Otherwise you will need a domain name that you control in order to configure DNS.
 This guide uses a Google-managed domain and DNS zone, but instructions can be modified for other providers.

+> Note: If you use `.xip.io` you may experience issues using the `letsencrypt-prod` ClusterIssuer later in the demo as it often hits the Lets Encrypt rate limits.
+The first staging certificate step will work fine.
+If you hit the rate limit, often you can just wait a few hours and it'll eventually work.
+For best results use Google DNS with your own domain, or set up a wildcard DNS for your domain pointing at your Ingress IP.

 ## Prepare the Environment

 Create a Kubernetes cluster.
 In GKE this can be as simple as running: